skorzennik/backup-to-cloud/README.md

   5. Check content of what was backed up by listing the top level directories

 ```
-doRestore --show-dirs
+./doRestore --show-dirs
 ```

   6. Check content of what was backed up by listing the files for a given directory

 ```
-doRestore --show-files home/username/junk
+./doRestore --show-files home/username/junk
 ```

   7. Check what needs to be downloaded to restore of what was backed for given directory and sets of files

 ```
-doRestore --dry-run --restore-files home/username 'junk/*'
+./doRestore --dry-run --restore-files home/username 'junk/*'
 ```

   7. Restore of what was backed for a given top directory and a set of files

 ```
-doRestore --restore-files home/username 'junk/*'
+./doRestore --restore-files home/username 'junk/*'
 ```

+ - Need to be invoked with a 'path' for PERL to find the 'includes'.

  - Note that the default value of `--base-dir` (and a lot more) can be set in the configuration file.

- - vault names are lower case and limited in length to conform to AWS and AZURE rules.
+ - Vault names are lower case and limited in length to conform to AWS and AZURE rules.

- - size of "archives" should match limits imposed by AWS and AZURE or the `rclone` cloud used.
+ - The sizes of 'archives' should match limits imposed by AWS and AZURE or the `rclone` cloud used.

 ### Man page: missing